 '''

 <Remove Tag>

 <Amend>

 <Create Tag>

-git push --force --follow-tags
+git push --force origin <TagName>

 '''

 Warning: As of this writing, there is a mix of methods in the CI scripts (adm-scripts) when it comes to handle the release versions.
-The instructions in this document favor creating and pushing git tags manually in the developer's computer, however some projects also make use of the script kurento\check\version.sh, which tries to detect when a project's version is not a development snapshot, then creates and pushes a git tag automatically.
-However if the tag alreeady exists (created manually by the developer), then the git tag command fails, and this script prints a warning message before continuing with its work.
+The instructions in this document favor creating and pushing git tags manually in the developer's computer, however some projects also make use of the script kurento_check_version.sh, which tries to detect when a project's version is not a development snapshot, then creates and pushes a git tag automatically.
+However if the tag already exists (created manually by the developer), then the git tag command fails, and this script prints a warning message before continuing with its work.